XiaoMi/mace/docs/getting_started/how_to_build.rst

     ``export ANDROID_NDK_HOME=/path/to/ndk`` to specify ANDROID_NDK_HOME

-MiAI Compute Engine provides Dockerfile with these dependencies installed, you can build the image from the Dockerfile,
+MACE provides Dockerfile with these dependencies installed, you can build the image from the Dockerfile,

 .. code:: sh